go.to/

 Stage-fright - the new single

 At the beginning of the year Helena released a new single containing "Tremou nedychas" (Stage-fright) b/w "Laska tvoje jmeno ma" (Love has your name).
-The photo cover had been in 1975 and there are alternative takes from this boat session.
+The cover photo had been taken in 1975.

 Helena sings Burian

-In June 1976 Helena recorded 4 songs for a forthcoming album celebrating a famous Czech composer, song writer, actor E.F.
+In June 1976 Helena recorded 4 songs for a forthcoming tribute album celebrating a famous Czech composer, song writer and actor E.F.
 Burian (1904-1959).
 The album entitled simply "The songs of E F Burian" was released later the same year and today it's very hard to find rarity for all Helena fans.

-Helena performed in the show "Ein kessel buntes" on German TV.
-ABBA performed in the same show two years earlier.
-In November 1976 Helena recorded a new album containing 12 new composed songs.
+In November 1976 Helena recorded most of the songs written for a new album.
+The recording sessions were held between 8 and 10 November 1976 at the Dejvice recording studio and one can say that it was a very quick recording session which brought 11 songs.
 The release of the album would though wait until next year.
-According to Helena after having recorded the new album she got a personal crisis and the beginning of 1977 was the period of low artistic activity.
+According to Helena after having recorded the new album she got a personal crisis and the beginning of 1977 it was the period of a quite low artistic activity.

 At the end of the year Helena received the award "The Star of the Year" from the British paper "Music Week".